doomvox/raku-study/notes/meeting_2021mar14.md

 3.  grammars

-<a id="orgabe4ed7"></a>
+<a id="org09570a6"></a>

 ### bits from last week:

-1.  back to the regex problem, munging sudoers lines via a sysadmin tool
+1.  back to that regex problem, munging sudoers lines via a sysadmin tool

     1.  raku translation